CodeYourFuture/curriculum/content/js2/blocks/character-limit/index.md

 Let’s define a problem.

-Suppose we're working on a website where users will need to comment on articles.
+Suppose we're working on a website where users will need to **comment** on articles.
 In the user interface, they'll be provided with an `textarea` element where they can type their comment.
 However, there is a _character limit_ of `200` characters on their comment.
 As users type in to the box they should get feedback on how many characters they've got left for their comment.
+An example character limit component is rendered below, try typing in it:

 {{<wordlimit>}}